...unleash the triathlete within

 • a bike (either road, tri or mountain bike)

-• an approved helmet (ANSI or SNELL)
+• an approved, safe helmet (ANSI or SNELL)

 As you get into the sport you may find that Santa’s wish list gets longer and longer.
 You might add fins, paddles, and a pull-buoy for your swim workouts, cycling shorts, tri-bars, a bento box, and a power meter for your bike, elastic laces for your sneakers, and finally jazzy race attire to feel super fast for your special races this season.
+These are all add ons to the basic tri kit and we are happy to help you research and pick some new gear if/when you decide to add it!

-Indoor Cycling … During the long winter in our region, some folks continue to ride outside, some turn to commuting to work on their mountain bikes, but others prefer turn to indoor bike training.
+Indoor Cycling: During the long winter in our region, some folks continue to ride outside, some turn to commuting to work on their mountain bikes, but others prefer turn to indoor bike training.
 In Calgary there are many options to keep cycling fit during the long dark cold months.
 Many fitness centers are now offering regular spin classes whereby you ride with a group under the guidance of an instructor on spin bikes.
 Another alternative is purchase your own stationary or resistance trainer.
 These trainers are available at most local bike or tri stores (www.tri-it.ca or www.speedtheory.ca).
 These can be used with mountain or tri or road bikes and is a great investment as it allows you to hop on your own bike on the trainer and cycle along to your favorite movie.

-Brick Workout … brick is a term used for a workout that includes a bike workout followed immediately by a run.
+Brick Workout: brick is a term used for a workout that includes a bike workout followed immediately by a run.
 This type of workout is very sport specific and helps train your legs to deal with running after biking.
 Bricks can be short (30mins biking, 30mins running) or long (4 hour biking, 1 hour running) and yet other workouts can involve several shorter sets of biking followed by shorter run segments.
-This type of workout is often considered the cornerstone to triathlon training and it is advisable to incorporate at least one brick workout a week leading into your race season.
+This workout is often considered the cornerstone to triathlon training and it is advisable to incorporate at least one brick workout a week leading into your race season.